-- 4.4 The overall land in the National Park covered by statutory designated nature conservation sites totals 32,266 hectares, which is the same as last year. - 4.5 There were no new or deleted Sites of Importance for Nature Conservation (SINC) during the monitoring period, although one site was amended following a detailed survey, resulting in a loss of 0.43 hectares.
-There remains 397 SINCs in the National Park covering 3,032.68 hectares.

-4.6 The longer term biodiversity trends since the National Park Authority became a Local Planning Authority in 2006 are set out in the two graphs below.
+- 4.4 The overall land in the National Park covered by statutory designated nature conservation sites totals 32,266 hectares, which is the same as last year. - 4.5 During the monitoring period there was one new Site of Importance for Nature Conservation (SINC) at Fawley Quarry comprising 10.37 hectares.
+Additionally, there was a slight amendment to a site at Rockford following a detailed survey.
+There are now 398 SINCs in the National Park covering 3,041 hectares (compared to 3,033 hectares last year). - 4.6 The longer term biodiversity trends since the National Park Authority became a Local Planning Authority in 2006 are set out in the two graphs below.
 These charts show that any fluctuations from year to year are relatively minor in the overarching trends of remaining steady or increasing.